sebr/bhyve-home-assistant/README.md

 ## Sensor Entities

-Sensor entities are automatically created for any device which has a battery level to report.
+`sensor` entities are automatically created for any device which has a battery level to report.

 ## Binary Sensor Entities

-A **Rain Delay** binary sensor will be created for each discovered `sprinkler_timer` device.
+A **Rain Delay** `binary sensor` will be created for each discovered `sprinkler_timer` device.
 This entity will be **on** whenever BHyve reports that a device's watering schedule will be delayed due to weather conditions.

 ### Rain Delay Attributes